-- Provides for care and treatment of delinquent, neglected, and/or abused children - Cases involve youth that are court wards, court-supervised, and not eligible for federal Title IV-E funding - Statute requires state support for court-ordered foster care placements - Child Care Fund reimburses counties for 50% of their eligible costs incurred in providing services to court wards; 2018 PA 22 requires that the state be the first payor for children placed with DHHS and counties be the first payor for children not placed with DHHS - State-established foster care payment rates for foster families, child care institutions, and child placing agencies also apply, in general, to Child Care Fund placements - Under a Memorandum of Understanding, Wayne County assumed responsibility for providing all juvenile justice services in the county and is responsible for rate setting in this area
+- Provides for care and treatment of delinquent, neglected, and/or abused children - Cases involve youth that are court wards, court-supervised, and not eligible for federal Title IV-E funding - Statute requires state support for court-ordered foster care placements - Child Care Fund reimburses counties for 50% of their eligible costs incurred in providing services to court wards; 2018 PA 22 requires that the state be the first payor for children placed with DHHS and counties be the first payor for children not placed with DHHS - State-established foster care payment rates for foster families, child caring institutions, and child placing agencies also apply, in general, to Child Care Fund placements - Under a Memorandum of Understanding, Wayne County assumed responsibility for providing all juvenile justice services in the county and is responsible for rate setting in this area

-Child Care Fund Caseload and Spending Trends
+Child Care Fund Spending Trends

-Days of care are decreasing partly because of policy and program changes and improvements implemented in response to the federal Children's Rights settlement agreement.
-GF/GP funding was increased beginning in FY 2015-16 because of a federal requirement that TANF funding could no longer be used for juveniles placed in the homes of parents or relatives.
+GF/GP funding was increased beginning in FY 2016-17 because of a federal requirement that TANF funding could no longer be used for juveniles placed in the homes of parents or relatives.
 In FY 2019-20, a statutory change required state to be first payor for certain juvenile cases, thus local funding for state reimbursement also funds the program.